nus-cs2113-AY2425S1/ip/docs/README.md

 [img.png](img.png)

 Chatty Charlie is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can track your task faster than traditional GUI apps.
+If you can type fast, Chatty Charlie can track your task faster than traditional GUI apps.

 ## Adding deadlines
 Add a task that has a specific deadline.
 You provide the task description along with a deadline date.